-However, it does not meet the benchmark as Trilogy intends, in the future, to borrow up to 15% of the total value of the Trust's assets to assist in managing the liquidity of the Fund.
+The Trust does not have any current borrowings.
+However, Trilogy Funds does not meet the benchmark as Trilogy Funds intends, in the future, to borrow up to 15% of the total value of the Trust's assets to assist in managing the liquidity of the Fund if required.